 - Make the cake: Preheat oven to 160C/325F and line a deep 6-inch cake tin with baking parchment.
 Alternatively, if you have three individual 6-inch cake tins, you can bake the layers separately.

-- Using a stand mixer with the paddle attachment, beat the butter and caster sugar together until soft and creamy.
+- Using a stand mixer with the paddle attachment, beat the butter, salt and caster sugar together until soft and creamy.
 Alternatively, use an electric hand whisk and a large mixing bowl.

 - Add the eggs, one at a time, beating between each egg until well combined.
 The mixture should be thick and runny.
 Then add the vanilla bean paste.